AWegnerGitHub/awegnergithub.github.io-content/2022_09_20_UE5_realistic_environment_design_beginners.md

 texturing, decorating and a few small environment things like collisions and basic lighting, I was able to create an island.
 It's not going to win any awards for level design, but for a first time, I'm proud of it.

-Plus, the kids now was to add "all the things" to my island.
+Plus, the kids now want to add "all the things" to my island.

 Forgive the lack of true cinematics, and only 6 seconds of video...this wasn't covered in the course and I probably found an old way to do this manually, but here is my island.